code-forge-temple/scribe-pal/README.md

      Use the toggle switch to activate the dark theme as desired.

 3. **Launch the Chat Interface:**
-   - Click “Show ScribePal chat” within the popup, or within the current page press Ctrl+Shift+Y.
+   - Click “Show ScribePal chat” in the popup or press Ctrl+Shift+Y.
-   - A draggable chat box will open on the active webpage.
+   - A responsive, draggable chat box will open on the active webpage.
    - Use the chat interface to send messages to the Ollama AI service, review conversation history, and manage models.
-   - Additional features include capturing selected HTML content (that can be referenced in the discussion with `@captured` tag) and customizing prompts (to instruct the loaded model on how to answer).
+   - Additional features include capturing selected HTML content (that can be referenced in the discussion with `@captured-text` tag), capturing an image of an area on the page (that can be referenced in the discussion with `@captured-image` tag) and customizing prompts (to instruct the loaded model on how to answer).

 4. **Interacting with the Chat:**
    - Type your query in the chat input and press Enter or click the `Send` button.